 It gives a wonderful effect of dusting the flowers after forming.
 With a slightly larger brush, a very little pigment powder is absorbed above a sheet of paper.
 This gently touches the edges of the not yet completely dried flower.
 It’s like a bit of rouge is applied to the cheeks.

-A large brush and very little powder for maximum results.
+Use a large brush and very little powder for maximum results.
 The leaves can also be beautifully dipped, it gives a lifelike effect and just removes that plastic-like shine from the dried workpiece.
 Also, try to provide a candlestick or lamp with an edge of flowers and be amazed at the nice result!

 Working with cold porcelain clay, to me is 1 of the easiest things to work with, especially for flowers, plants, leaves, etc..
 Especially because you don’t need any glue, which is a very handy thing to make little miniature plants, trust me (no glue to be removed, no ‘threads’ of glue that stick out the miniature pieces is heaven 😉 ).